 However, a restaurant’s chance of gaining greater visibility with local customers is only possible if they are properly prepared.
 If you aren’t educating yourself on this local marketing tactic, you are missing out on local customers.
 If you want to quickly improve your business, double-check you are getting the best results by heading over to Google’s Support page to begin.

 Since most local searches come from a mobile phone, it’s critical for your website to be optimized for mobile devices.

 More importantly, Google switched to a mobile-first index, which means it will prioritize mobile sites over desktop sites whenever someone is searching for a business on their mobile device.

 Making your website mobile friendly is easy.
 Simply chose a website template and/or design that is responsive to being mobile.
-A study by Blue Corona (a digital marketing company) found that sites that did not switch to mobile-friendly platforms before the update in 2015 saw over a 50% drop in website traffic.
+With NetWaiter, all restaurant sites are automatically optimized for mobile devices.
+A study found that sites that did not switch to a mobile-friendly platform before Google’s update saw over a 50% drop in website traffic.
 This reduction occurred because Google dropped their SEO rankings, which resulted in fewer people seeing and clicking on their site.
 If you want to ensure that you’re website is mobile-friendly, click on this link and type in your web domain.

 If you want to attract more local customers and keep them informed about your restaurant, check out NetWaiter’s restaurant platform and network.
 You can search for, and activate, your NetWaiter site and app here: